Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Symmetric monoidal categories and graphical reasoning

-The scalars, in any monoidal category, form a commutative monoid \cite{KellyLaplaza}.
+The scalars, in any monoidal category, form a commutative monoid with respect to composition \cite{KellyLaplaza}.
 From the definition of scalar multiplication it follows that

-Intuitively, in the language of symmetric monoidal categories, if a scalar appears in the description of a morphism, it does not matter where it appears: its effect is that of a global multiplier for the entire morphism.
+Intuitively, in the language of \smcs, if a scalar appears in the description of a morphism, it does not matter where it appears: its effect is that of a global multiplier for the entire morphism.

+\begin{example} In $\fdhilb$ the scalars are the complex numbers.
+Indeed, a linear map $c: \mathbb{C}\to \mathbb{C}$ is completely determined by $c(1)$, due to linearity, so there is a bijection

+Scalar multiplication as in (\ref{defeq:scalarmult}) coincides with the usual linear algebraic notion, for which (\ref{defeq:scalarmult2}) and (\ref{defeq:scalarmult3}) indeed hold.
+The commutative monoid of scalars is isomorphic to the monoid of the complex numbers $(\mathbb{C},\cdot, 1)$.
+More details are again in \cite{CatsII}. \end{example}